ZahraRajabi-creator/Portfolio-Design-and-Fabrication/Exercise-5/README.md

 ## My Design

-For this exercise, I designed my own tea light candle holder as a vector drawing in Inkscape.
-The design includes a custom outer shape and a circular pocket for a standard tea light candle.
+For this exercise, I designed my own candle holder as a vector drawing in Inkscape.

+I created a simple house-shaped design using basic geometric shapes: a rectangle for the main body, a smaller rectangle for the chimney, and a triangle for the roof.
+To give the roof a softer appearance, I rounded the corners of the triangle using the Node Tool, creating a cleaner and more decorative outline.

+A circular pocket was added in the center to hold a standard candle.

 <p align="center">
   <img src="Images/design.svg" width="42%">